medikai/wellness-frontend/DESIGN_SYSTEM.md

-# Wellness Design System
+# waylness Design System

-This document outlines the design system and color palette for the Wellness application.
+This document outlines the design system and color palette for the waylness application.

 ## Color Palette